-- A. All outdoor kennels or runs shall be constructed for easy cleaning and shall be adequately secured by a fence with self-latching gate. - B. Outdoor kennels shall be located at least 200 feet from any property line adjoining any residential use or any R-L or R-H zoning classification and at least 50 feet from any other property line. - C. Kennels associated with animal hospitals shall be licensed by the commonwealth and shall continue to maintain a valid license throughout their operation.
-Any suspension of the license shall be a violation of this chapter and shall be subject to the enforcement provisions of § 200-1202 of this chapter. - D. Odors shall be controlled so as to comply with the performance standards of § 200-702 of this chapter.
+- A. In the B-1 District, the minimum lot area required for an animal hospital shall be 20,000 square feet.
+In the A-1 District, the minimum lot area required for an animal hospital with an outdoor kennel or outdoor runs shall be two acres.
+In the A-1 District, the minimum lot area for an animal hospital without an outdoor kennel or outdoor runs shall - B. All outdoor kennels or runs shall be constructed for easy cleaning and shall be adequately secured by a fence with self-latching gate. - C. Outdoor kennels shall be located at least 200 feet from any property line adjoining any residential use or any A-1, R-1, R-2, R-3 or MU zoning classification and at least 50 feet from any other property line. - D. In the B-1 District, overnight boarding of animals, other than for medical supervision, shall be permitted, if the animals are housed overnight within a completely enclosed building. - E. Kennels associated with animal hospitals shall be licensed by the commonwealth and shall continue to maintain a valid license throughout their operation.
+Any suspension of the license shall be a violation of this chapter and shall be subject to the enforcement provisions of § 200-1202 of this chapter. - F. Odors shall be controlled so as to comply with the performance standards of § 200-702 of this chapter.

 § 200-507.
-Beverage production.
+Bed-and-breakfasts.

-Beverage production uses shall be subject to the following:
+Bed-and-breakfasts shall be subject to the following: